societyinforisk/code-of-conduct/code-of-conduct.md

 The determination of whether a message is trolling is often a subjective assessment by administrators, but there is a specific situation where SiRA Slack has a zero-tolerance policy where:

 1. A message which is perceived and reported as trolling,
 2. Is posted by a non-contributing member with little to no other engagement elsewhere in the Slack, and,
 3. Is posted via a deliberately fake account.

 Content posted in this fashion results in a no-warning expulsion of the offending account from SiRA Slack.
 Trolling which does not meet this high bar is managed via the usual content review process.

-**The Bottom Lines**
+**The Bottom Lines**:

 - Admins may delete messages that violate the Code of Conduct.
 - In non-trolling cases, the authors of those messages will be notified and may be given a chance to modify the message themselves.